 What the evaluator checks for-The homeschool law requires that the evaluator “shall certify whether or not an appropriate education is occurring.”
 The definition of the an “appropriate education” is as follows: “ ‘Appropriate education’ shall mean a program consisting of instruction in the required subjects for the time required in this act and in which the student demonstrates sustained progress in the overall program.”

-“At the elementary school level, the following courses shall be taught: English, to include spell-ing, reading and writing; arithmetic; science; geography; history of the United States and Pennsylvania; civics; safety education, including regular and continuous instruction in the dangers and prevention of fires; health and physiology; physical education; music; and art.”
+The required subjects are as follows:“At the elementary school level, the following courses shall be taught: English, to include spell-ing, reading and writing; arithmetic; science; geography; history of the United States and Pennsylvania; civics; safety education, including regular and continuous instruction in the dangers and prevention of fires; health and physiology; physical education; music; and art.”

 “At the secondary school level, the following courses shall be taught: English, to include language, literature, speech and composition; science; geography; social studies, to include civics, world history, history of the United States and Pennsylvania; mathematics, to include general mathematics, algebra and geometry; art; music; physical education; health; and safety education, including regular and continuous instruction in the dangers and prevention of fires.
 Such courses of study may include, at the discretion of the supervisor of the home education program, economics; biology; chemistry; foreign languages; trigonometry; or other age-appropriate courses as contained in Chapter 5 (Curriculum Requirements) of the State Board of Education.”
 OBE’s Chapters 3, 5, and 6 have been replaced with Governor Ridge’s Chapter 4 academic standards.